 Alanton Elementary was built to alleviate the overcrowding at John B. Dey Elementary.
 At that time, Alanton contained grades one through seven with an enrollment of 764 students.
 After completing 7th grade at Alanton, most of the students went directly to First Colonial High School as eighth graders.
 It was built before the neighborhood of Baycliff, which currently surrounds the campus of the school.

 Today, Alanton Elementary educates K through 5th grade.
 Since it was constructed in 1968, an addition was built to house an extended library-media center, computer lab, art room and 10 classrooms.
 The school has been fully accredited since the 2001-2002 school year.
-Dr. Brickell was the superintendent of Virginia Beach City Public Schools.

 Opening Date: 1964